ibm-cloud-docs/vpc/backup_service_vpc_restore.md

 ### Performance considerations when using a bootable backup snapshot to provision a new instance
 {: #baas-boot-perf}

-Before you choose to use a backup snapshot of a boot volume to provision a new instance, keep in mind these performance considerations:
+Before you select a backup snapshot of a boot volume to provision a new instance, keep in mind these performance considerations:

 * Because the bootable backup snapshot is not fully hydrated, performance will be slower than using a regular boot volume.